-- 3.1 Where a property has been unoccupied and substantially unfurnished for more than two years, an additional premium is added to the Council Tax charge. - 3.2.1 The amount of the premium is based on the normal council tax band of the property.
+- 3.1 Where a property has been unoccupied and substantially unfurnished for more than one year, an additional premium is added to the council tax charge. - 3.2 The amount of the premium is based on the normal council tax band of the property.
 The band itself is not affected by the empty property premium.

-4.0 Purpose of the premium
+4 Purpose of the premium

 - 4.1 Empty homes benefit from services such as police and fire services, street lighting and road maintenance.
-Before the premium is added, owners are given two years at the standard council tax charge to enable them sufficient time to sell or rent out their properties, or to complete any major renovations that might be required. - 4.2 The empty property premium is intended as an incentive to owners to ensure properties are occupied as soon as possible and not left empty.
+Before the premium is added, owners are given one year at the standard council tax charge to enable them sufficient time to sell or rent out their properties, or to complete any major renovations that might be required. - 4.2 The empty property premium is intended as an incentive to owners to ensure properties are occupied as soon as possible and not left empty.
 Empty homes attract vandalism, squatting and anti-social behaviour within our community.

-5.0 When might a premium be applied?
+5 When might a premium be applied?

 - 5.1 The additional premium applies to the property.
-A change of ownership or tenancy will not affect the amount of additional premium charged. - 5.2 If a customer acquires an empty property which has already been empty for two years or more and they do not intend to occupy immediately, they will not be required to pay the additional premium for the first 6 months.
-After that period, the relevant premium will continue to be charged.

-- 5.3 Liability for the premium depends on how long the property has been empty: a change in ownership does not 'reset the clock.'
+A change of ownership or tenancy will not affect the amount of additional premium charged. - 5.2 If a customer acquires an empty property which has already been empty for a year or more and they do not intend to occupy immediately, they will not be required to pay the additional premium for the first 6 months.
+After that period, the relevant premium will continue to be charged. - 5.3 Liability for the premium depends on how long the property has been empty: a change in ownership does not 'reset the clock.'
 As soon as the customer moves into the property, the premium will cease to apply.
-Liability for a council tax premium will not appear on the normal legal searches that are conducted when purchasing a property. - 5.4 If a customer buys, or inherited, a property and they have not been able to sell it within two years of it becoming empty, the premium will be applied. - 5.5 An empty property premium is payable two years after a property becomes empty, not two years after another council tax exemption ends.
-For instance, if you have inherited a property from a relative who has died, you may have benefited from a Class F council tax exemption.
-But when that exemption no longer applied, an empty homes premium would become payable two years after the property originally became empty. - 5.6 When a property is reoccupied, the premium is no longer payable.
+Liability for a council tax premium will not appear on the normal legal searches that are conducted when purchasing a property. - 5.4 If a customer buys, or inherits, a property and they have not been able to sell it within one year of it becoming empty, the premium will be applied. - An empty property premium is payable one year after a property becomes empty, not a year after another council tax exemption ends.
+For instance, if a customer has inherited a property from a relative who has died, they may have benefited from a Class F council tax exemption.
+But when that exemption no longer applied, an empty homes premium would become payable a year after the property originally became empty. - 5.6 When a property is reoccupied, the premium is no longer payable.
 However, if the property becomes empty again before the 'reset period' (6 weeks) has elapsed, the premium will apply again immediately.
-If the property is reoccupied for longer than the reset period, a further two-year period will have to elapse before a premium can be charged again.
+If the property is reoccupied for longer than the reset period, a further year's period will have to elapse before a premium can be charged again.

-6.0 When does a premium not apply?
+6 When does a premium not apply?